BrunoCaseiro/OSWE-Practice/README.md

 Writeups also include one click exploits for the web portion of each machine

-I'm also very active on Hack The Box, check me out --> [BrunoHomemade @ HackTheBox](https://app.hackthebox.com/profile/420159)
+I'm very active on Hack The Box, which has also been helping a lot with the preparation for the OSWE.
+Check me out --> [BrunoHomemade @ HackTheBox](https://app.hackthebox.com/profile/420159)

 -----------------